fan2/mkdocs/docs/blog/posts/cs/address-alignment.md

 \_\_m64 | `struct __m64` | 8 | Quadword
 \_\_m128 | `struct __m128` | 16 | Octaword

+参考 Apple Developer Document 相关内容:

+- [32-bit](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/LowLevelABI/100-32-bit_PowerPC_Function_Calling_Conventions/32bitPowerPC.html) / [64-bit](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/LowLevelABI/110-64-bit_PowerPC_Function_Calling_Conventions/64bitPowerPC.html) PowerPC Function Calling Conventions - Data Types and Data Alignment

+!!! note "Apple PowerPC alignment modes"

+    1. **Natural alignment**.
+The alignment of a data type when allocated in memory or assigned a memory address.
+    The natural alignment of a data type is its *size*.
+    2. **Embedding alignment**.
+The alignment of a data type within a composite data structure.

+    > For example, the alignment of an `unsigned short` variable on the stack may differ from that of an `unsigned short` data item embedded in a data structure.

+- [IA-32 Function Calling Conventions](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/LowLevelABI/130-IA-32_Function_Calling_Conventions/IA32.html) - Data Types and Data Alignment
+- [Writing 64-bit Intel code for Apple Platforms](https://developer.apple.com/documentation/xcode/writing-64-bit-intel-code-for-apple-platforms) - Handle data types and data alignment properly

+!!! note "Apple IA-32 alignment rules"

+    1. Scalar data types use their ***natural*** alignment.
+    2. Composite data types (arrays, structures, and unions) take on the alignment of the member with the ***highest*** alignment.
+An array assumes the ***same*** alignment as its elements.
+The size of a composite data type is a *multiple* of its alignment (padding may be required).

 [ARM Compiler v5.06 for uVision armcc User Guide](https://developer.arm.com/documentation/dui0375/g/C-and-C---Implementation-Details/Basic-data-types-in-ARM-C-and-C--) ｜ Basic data types in ARM C and C++ - Size and alignment of basic data types

 - The following table gives the size and natural alignment of the basic data types under ILP32 data model.